MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_06_AddFederatedIdentityProvider.md

 #### Task 1 - Configure Google to be used as an identity provider

->**Note**: For this exercise, you will need a Gmail account on Google.
+**Note** - For this exercise, you will need a Gmail account on Google.
 Create a new Google account and then follow the steps for the exercise.

 1. Go to the Google APIs at https://console.developers.google.com, and sign in with your Google account.
 We recommend that you use a shared team Google account.